-A sore on your lip or in your mouth that bleeds easily and
+- A sore on your lip or in your mouth that bleeds easily and does not heal

 Your dentist or doctor may look closely at your lips, mouth, or throat to check for signs of oral cancer.
 Other tests may be needed if there are possible signs of cancer, such as a biopsy, an X-ray, or an MRI.

 Oral cancer is usually treated with surgery and radiation therapy.
 Your treatment will depend on the stage of your cancer and your other health factors.
 If the cancer is advanced, other treatments may be used.
 You may get chemotherapy.
 Or chemotherapy and targeted therapy may be used together.